nelg62/nelg62.github.io/PortfolioWebsite/src/pages/posts/post-5.md

 Published on: 11/12/2024

-This is a tutorial as part of the self driving car Tutorial by Radu Mariescu-Istodor explailing how to create a Neural network visualier using only javascript
+This is a tutorial as Self driving car 2 curved roads Tutorial by Radu Mariescu-Istodor explailing how to create a Self driving car 2 curved roads using only javascript

 <!-- ## What I've accomplished